Colic Remedies: 13 Tips to Calm Your Colicky Baby

 Usually, all babies cry when hungry, scared, tired, etc. But, an infant with colic will cry excessively, usually at around the same time of the day – commonly late afternoon or evening.
 Additionally, the cry of the child is louder, shriller, and may start and end suddenly for no apparent reason.
 During a crying episode, the child may clench his fists, arch his back, or even draw up his legs to pass gas.

 Eating and sleeping are disrupted by crying: The baby seeks the nipple only to reject it once sucking has begun, or, dozes for a few moments only to wake up screaming.
 Colic can have several causes.

 Newborns have an inbuilt mechanism for turning out sights and sound around them, thus allowing them to sleep and drink feeds without disturbance.
 Around the age of one month, this disappears, leaving the infant more sensitive to stimuli.
 With multiple new sensations like sound, smell, sight, touch coming at them, some infants get overwhelmed by evening.
 To release the stress, they cry a lot.
 Colic attacks end when the infant learns how to filter out some stimuli thereby decreasing the sensory overload.

 Immature digestive system:

-Swallowing and digesting oral feeds is a big task for the brand-new gastro intestinal system of a baby.
+Swallowing and digesting feeds is a big task for the brand-new gastro intestinal system of a baby.
 Thus, the food may pass too fast or not break down completely cause formation of gas within the intestines.
 When the baby cries out due to pain caused by the gas, he swallows air and adds to the gas already produced leading to colic.